Axiom0599/GenerativeArt-Python/README.md

 lessons learned: you shouldn't run untrusted code as sudo.
-2>> an alternative to this could be by using flask and numpy. pillow for png, pycairo for svg
+2>> an alternative to this could be made by using flask and numpy. pillow for png, pycairo for svg